Best daily deals

 The primary benefit of a Nest Aware subscription is extended recording history.

 The next biggest benefit is familiar face detection.
-While the latest Nest Cams and Doorbells can distinguish between people, packages, animals, and vehicles using onboard AI, triggering appropriate notifications, Aware subscribers can teach their cameras to recognize individual friends and family.
+While all of the latest Nest Cams and Doorbells can distinguish between people, packages, animals, and vehicles using onboard AI, which triggers smarter notifications, Aware subscribers can go a step further and teach their cameras to recognize individual friends and family.
 So instead of getting an alert that a “person” is at the door, you’ll be told if it’s, say, Roger, Lakesha, or Stephanie.
+If a person isn’t recognized by Aware, it probably warrants attention.
+Familiar face detection isn’t available on Nest Cams in Illinois, or on some Cams in the European Union.

 Something less commonly known about Aware is that it enables sound detection of smoke and carbon monoxide alarms, not just by Nest Cams, but (in supported regions) by any Google smart speaker or display.
 Speakers and displays can also trigger alerts when they hear glass breaking.

-The Nest Hub Max can act as its own camera under Aware, if you’re comfortable with that.
-That includes alerts when a person is seen, familiar or otherwise.
+The Nest Hub Max can act as its own camera under an Aware plan, if you’re comfortable with that.
+That includes alerts when a person is seen, whether familiar or otherwise.
+It’s the only modern Nest device that can trigger alerts for people talking or barking dogs.

-Lastly, Aware makes it easier for US subscribers to get in touch with a local 911 call center.
-This won’t matter if you’re a homebody, since you can always dial emergency services on your own, but it may be handy if you’re out of town — Google’s “e911” tech connects you to the 911 dispatch closest to your home, rather than one where you’re currently located.
+Aware lastly makes it easier for US subscribers to get in touch with a local 911 call center.
+This won’t matter if you stick to the same city all the time, but it may be handy if you travel — Google’s e911 tech connects you to the dispatch center closest to your home, rather than wherever you’re personally located.
+Dialing 911 during a trip to Seattle is hardly useful if your home is in Austin, for example.

 How much does Nest Aware cost?

-In its standard US version, Nest Aware costs $6 per month or $60 per year, the latter option saving you $12 if you’re willing to commit.
+In its standard US version, Nest Aware costs $8 per month or $80 per year for new customers, the latter option saving you $16 if you’re willing to commit.
 Either fee covers all of the Aware-compatible devices in your home, no matter how many you add.
 That differs from many other smart security plans, which charge you more as you move beyond a single camera.

-Choosing Nest Aware Plus hikes prices to $12 per month or $120 per year.
+There’s also the top tier, dubbed Nest Aware Plus, which hikes prices to $15 per month or $150 per year.
 The unlimited camera support remains, even with multiple devices recording continuously.

 Is there a free Nest Aware trial?